Iyad87/SpringMVCWeather/README.md

 The SpringMVCWeather is a simple Spring MVC application which returns the weather forecast for a given city/state combination.
 I created this sample application to show someone I can still build SpringMVC applications and how to use Eclipse again since it's been 4 years!

 Basically the project has REST endpoints for retrieving the current forecast.
-It will return both JSON.

 Notes:
-* I'm refreshing my SpringMVC memory so I may not be using all the latest bells/whistles from Spring.
+* I'm refreshing my SpringMVC memory so I may not be using all the latest bells/whistles from Spring (e.g. Spring boot).
 * This is built using Eclipse Neon on Ubuntu.
 It was NOT tested on Windows since I don't have a windows laptop anymore.
 * I'm a MAVEN novice (I used ANT 4+ years ago) so I may have some things incorrect there.
 * The HTML/JS is simple Angular using bootstrap layouts.